Skip to content

 /**

-* The number of rows in the column.
+* The number of rows.

 */